Ransomware Spotlight Report 2023 is live!

 • Our analysts have found that all six vulnerabilities have been trending in the past few months in hacker channels and the dark web.

-• The REvil ransomware is associated with Russian APT Group named Pinchy Spider and an uncategorized group called UNC2628.
+• The REvil ransomware is associated with a Russian APT group named Pinchy Spider and an uncategorized group called UNC2628.

 IOCs & MITRE ATT&CK